mobilejazz/harmony-reference/Query.md

 - `ObjectsQuery<T>`: A query containing a collection of objects of type T.
 - `PaginationQuery`: Abstract pagnation query.
 - `PaginationOffsetLimitQuery`: Pagination query by offset and limit.
-- `InsertObjectQuery`: Generic query representing insertion of objects.
-Typically used in PUT functions.
-- `UpdateObjectQuery`: Generic query representing update of objects.
-Typically used in PUT functions.

 ## Using Queries in DataSources